 Garlic chives are available beginning late winter through the summer months.

-Garlic chives are rich in vitamin C, contain carotene, vitamin B1 and B2, calcium and iron.
+Garlic chives are rich in vitamin C, and contain carotene, vitamin B1 and B2, calcium, and iron.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Cloak and Petal||San Diego CA||619-501-5505|